-0848 - CAREER CAPSTONE II Semester Course Grades 11-12 1.0 Credit Prerequisite: Instructor Permission (Submit Application), Successful completion of Career Capstone I, & Enrollment in Wisconsin Youth Apprenticeship Program via Instructor

-After the successful completion of Career Capstone I, students may enroll in Career Capstone II with the Instructor's Permission.
-Career Capstone II enrolls students in the Wisconsin Youth Apprenticeship program.
-During this program, students will continue improving their skill sets obtained in Career Capstone I. This course provides work release time in addition to work-site visits and employer evaluations.
+0848 - CAREER CAPSTONE II Semester Course Grades 11-12 1.0 Credit Prerequisite: Instructor Permission (Submit Application), Successful completion of Career Capstone I, & Enrollment in Wisconsin Youth Apprenticeship Program via Instructor After the successful com After the successful completion of Career Capstone I, students may enroll in Career Capstone II with the Instructor's Permission on.
+Career Capstone II enr olls students i n the Wisconsin Youth Apprenticeship program.
+During this pro gram, students will contin ue improving their skill sets obtained in Career Capstone I. This course p provides work release time in addition to work-site visits and employer evaluations.
 Students must obtain the competencies as outlined in the Youth Apprenticeship program of their choice.
 There is no classroom portion to this course.